Nbharti67/Sales_Insight_Using_Tableau/README.md

 # Sales_Insight_Using_Tableau

 Introduction:
-Sales data of a virtual company has been provided and our aim is to find sales insight so that we can check whether sales is declining or not and if sales is declining what can be done to increase the profit.
+There is a virtual company whose sales data has been provided to us and our aim is to find sales insight so that we can check whether sales is declining or not and if sales is declining what can be done to increase the profit.
 We'll be looking on these aspects.

 ## Purpose